- Course Number:

 - Special Fee:

-Course DescriptionPractice and demonstrate proficiency in the procedures in MA 123.
-Concurrent enrollment in MA 123.
+Course DescriptionProvides an opportunity to practice and demonstrate competency in procedures covered in MA 123.
+Corequisites: MA 123.

 Addendum to Course Description